onzfonz/comp227/src/content/3/en/part3c.md

 ```

 Models are so-called **constructor functions** that create new JavaScript objects based on the provided parameters.

-Since the objects are created with the model's constructor function,
+> **Pertinent:** Since the objects are created with the model's constructor function,
 they have all the properties of the model, which include methods for saving the object to the database.

 Saving the object to the database happens with the appropriately named `save` method, which can be provided with an event handler with the `then` method: